 Bellinger’s personal interests include travel, a variety of outdoor activities but most important, spending quality time with her husband James & daughters MaryAnna & Ava “Rose”.

 Director of Operations

-An Austin native, Madelon McGrenera later graduated from Texas Tech University and eventually her family made their way to Houston now calling H-town home.
-Madelon served in a number of volunteer roles for ASCF prior to joining A Shelter for Cancer Families' staff.
-Her vast experience, professional polish & attention to detail have enabled Madelon to provide a much needed level of support to ASCF.
-In her role with ASCF, Madelon helps oversee the implementation of ASCF's strategic approach to fundraising which includes major gifts, annual fund, planned giving, corporate donations, grant solicitation, capital campaigns, special events & in-kind resources.
+An Austin native, Madelon McGrenera later graduated from Texas Tech University and eventually her family made their way to Houston.
+Now calling H-town home, Madelon served in a number of volunteer roles for ASCF prior to joining A Shelter for Cancer Families' staff.
+Her vast experience, professional polish and attention to detail have enabled Madelon to provide a much needed level of support to ASCF.
+In her role with ASCF, she oversees the operational functions of our Drake property, manages volunteers, helps orchestrate cancer family celebrations and ensures the integrity of our property.

-When not working for ASCF, Madelon & her husband Ryan can be found cheering for son Grady on the ball field or supporting daughter Reese in her acting & singing endeavors.
+When not working for ASCF, Madelon & her husband Ryan can be found cheering for son Grady on the ball field or supporting daughter Reese in her acting or singing endeavors.

 Tiffany Criswell serves as ASCF's onsite housing manager.
 In her role, she is responsible for the family experience for those in-residence even before they arrive on campus.
 From managing the intake process to ensuring quality of service, inventory management, loss prevention, check-out and follow-up after families return home, Criswell not only ensures consistency in the management of ASCF's residential housing program, but she brings compassion.